learn-co-students/guided-module-one-project-assessment-dumbo-web-071519/README.md

   * How to use your application (commands that can be run).
   * What your program looks like (screenshots).
   * etc.
+* Write a blog post about the project and process.
 * Prepare a demo video describing how a user would interact with your working project.
     * The video should:
       * Have an overview of your project.
-(2 minutes max)
-* Prepare a presentation to follow your video.
-(3 minutes max)
+* Prepare a presentation
-    * Your presentation should:
   * Describe something you struggled to build, and show us how you ultimately implemented it in your code.
-      * Discuss 3 things you learned in the process of working on this project.
+  * Discuss things you learned in the process of working on this project.
   * Address, if anything, what you would change or add to what you have today?
   * Present any code you would like to highlight.
-* Write a blog post about the project and process.

 🎊 Good job on making to the end! 🎊